 How do I get the start button back in Windows 8?

 Since the release of Windows 8, Microsoft has been committed to having everyone use the Start screen instead of the Start button and the Start menu found in previous versions of Windows.
-However, there are a few things that can be done to mimic the Windows Start button/Start menu combination that many users are familiar with.
+However, there are a few things that can be done to mimic the Windows Start button/Start Menu combination that many people are used to using.
 Read through the following to find the best option to suit your needs.

-Tip: If you are a power user looking for things like the Command prompt, Computer management, Device Manager, Event Viewer, Control Panel, or Windows Explorer, and do not care about the Start button, try using the shortcut key Windows key + X before trying any of the below suggestions.
+Tip: If you want to access the Command Prompt, Event Viewer, or Windows Explorer, try using the shortcut Windows key + X before trying the below suggestions.
 This shortcut key combination opens a menu containing these options and more.

 Create a Windows Start Menu Toolbar